aranya-project/aranya-embedded/docs/conf-demo-spec.md

 | [Adafruit ESP32-S3 Feather](https://www.adafruit.com/product/5477) | 2MB | LED on board, lipo power circuit |
 | [Cytron Maker Feather AIOT S3](https://www.cytron.io/p-v-maker-feather-aiot-s3-simplifying-aiot-with-esp32) | 8MB | LED on board, Single-cell LiPo connector, piezo buzzer, programmable button |

+Current plan is to use the Adafruit ESP32-S3 Feather.
+It has the button and LED we need, so we only need to attach the battery and IrDA module.
+It also ships from a domestic location.

 ## TODOs